taylornicole906/codenames/README.md

 A hosted version of the app is here: [codenames-taylornicole906.netlify.app](https://codenames-taylornicole906.netlify.app/)

 To start a game, click "Create Game" and grab the generated game code.
+The person who creates the game is automatically spymaster.
 Give the code to a friend and have them paste it in the 'Join Game' entry.

 ![alt text](https://github.com/taylornicole906/codenames-final/blob/main/1611075343_tmp_screenshot.jpg?raw=true)